Regulation of HOAs by the Government

 Department of Real Estate

 The Department of Real Estate does not regulate homeowner associations or HOA management companies, nor does it have jurisdiction over the enforcement of CC&Rs, bylaws or Civil Code Sections.
-The BRE is a licensing and regulatory agency empowered to discipline real estate brokers and agents.
-The BRE is also involved in overseeing developers of common interest developments.
-Once a developer turns over control of an association to its members, BRE’s oversight ends.
+The DRE is a licensing and regulatory agency empowered to discipline real estate brokers and agents.
+The DRE is also involved in overseeing developers of common interest developments.
+Once a developer turns over control of an association to its members, DRE’s oversight ends.

 Courts